TryHackMe - Security Footage

 )

-Two simple steps I said before actually write the code.
+Two simple steps I told myself before actually writing the code.

 First of all, I used go

-to write this code.
-I could’ve make it with Python or Bash but I wasn’t sure what the best approach would’ve been, since Bash can be tricky and Python can be slow.
+to write this program.
+I could’ve done it in Python or Bash, though I wasn’t certain which approach was optimal: Bash is finicky, and Python can be slow.

-Also, it’s been a long time since I programmed in one of those two languages, so for now I went for the easiest option for me
+Also, it’s been a long time since I programmed in one of those two languages, so I went for the easiest option in that situation.

 So, the code does the following: